 Yes, emphatic yes, says Patrick Lencioni, a sentiment echoed by vulnerability researcher Dr Brené Brown.
 It's advice that cuts through their many respective books (which include Lencioni's The Five Dysfunctions of a Team and Brown's Dare to Lead).

 Can you be TOO vulnerable?
 No, unless the team's just formed.

-Organisational health expert Lencioni qualifies this, by saying that perhaps during the initial stages of team development, complete vulnerability is not a realistic expectation.
+Organisational health expert Lencioni does say that early days might not be the time for this courageous move.
+He counsels in The Advantage that "perhaps during the initial stages of team development" complete vulnerability is not a realistic expectation.

-“But soon after, the only way for teams to build real trust is for team members to come clean about who they are, warts and all,” he writes in The Advantage.
+“But soon after, the only way for teams to build real trust is for team members to come clean about who they are, warts and all.”